Interpolating quasiregular power mappings: Quasiregular Interpolation

-We are now ready to define a function which is almost the one we seek, except that it has discontinuities across flaps $\mathcal{Z}(\frac{1}{d} F)$ attached to the unit sphere, see Figure \ref{fig:3}.
+We are now ready to define a function which is almost the interpolating map $P$ that we seek, except that it has discontinuities across flaps $\mathcal{Z}(\frac{1}{d} F)$ attached to the unit sphere, see Figure \ref{fig:3}.
 We will later use the fact that Lemma \ref{lem:2}(iv) tells us that these jumps happen in a simple way.

 Define $g\colon A(1,e^{1/d})\setminus \mathcal{Z}(\tfrac{1}{d} F)\to A(1,e^3)$ by